tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

   applicable Tari services and/or libraries should use or follow.
 * A **Product direction** proposal describes product-level decisions that should be followed by some or all Tari subprojects, as they specify to make a cohesive product experience.
+* An **Architecture** proposal describes a technical implementation decision, such as a chain feature, proof design, or other critical technical improvement to Tari.

 ## TIP Roles